ofteless/JANEXT/README.md

 # JANEXT

 Just `git clone` this, go to the extensions screen of your favorite Chromium browser, press "Load Unpacked" and select the folder containing these files.
-Fuck me it's 3 in the morning.
-I'm writing this later.

-Expect jank.
-I'll fix it later.
-Probably
+## Usage

+Click on the extension in the extensions menu, change your stuff, click save, bingo bango, all outgoing requests to openrouter from janitorai should be affected with your new parameters.
+Note max token and temperatures in the extension will override that of your settings on janitorai, and that if you do not enter anything in the extension, the `placeholder` value will be passed (the value the slider had before changing it).
+Don't worry, all of the placeholders are set so the samplers are disabled by default.